Come cambia il materasso ideale dopo i 50 anni: guida completa - JoyShop Materassi

 Memory foam (or gel memory foam): maximum adaptability

-Memory foam perfectly conforms to the body's shape, distributes weight evenly, and reduces pressure on joints.
-It is particularly recommended for those with chronic back or joint pain.
-Its limitation — heat — is solved by gel memory foam models, which add a cooling component.
-It is the most popular choice among our over-50 customers with back problems.
+Memory foam perfectly adapts to the body's shape, uniformly distributes weight, and reduces pressure on joints.
+It is particularly suitable for those with chronic back or joint pain.
+Its limitation—heat retention—is solved by gel memory foam models, which add a cooling component.
+It is the most popular choice among our over-50 clients with back problems.

 Natural latex: the best for those who get hot

 100% natural latex is breathable, responsive, hypoallergenic, and naturally antibacterial.
 It offers excellent zonal support and adapts well to body curves while maintaining good responsiveness to movement.
 It is the ideal choice for those who suffer from night sweats, those with allergies, and those who prefer a mattress that "responds" rather than "absorbs."
-It has a longer-than-average lifespan: quality natural latex mattresses can last 15-20 years.
+It has an above-average lifespan: quality natural latex mattresses can last 15-20 years.

 Pocket springs with comfort layer: the ultimate balance

-A good pocket spring mattress with an upper layer of memory foam or latex combines the best of both worlds: the differentiated support and breathability of springs, with the comfort and pressure reduction of latest-generation materials.
-It is a very popular solution for those looking for a mattress that feels "traditional" but is updated in performance.
+A good pocket spring mattress with a memory or latex top layer combines the best of both worlds: the differentiated support and breathability of springs, with the comfort and pressure reduction of latest-generation materials.
+It is a highly appreciated solution for those seeking a "traditional" feel but with updated performance.

 The role of the bed base: often underestimated

 After 50, the slatted bed base becomes even more important.
-A base with flexible and adjustable slats allows you to customize support according to body zones, increase yielding in the shoulder and hip areas, and reduce lumbar pressure.
-If you have a rigid or fixed base, even the best mattress will only perform at 70% of its potential.
-Consider purchasing the base as an integral part of the bed system, not as a secondary accessory.
+A bed base with flexible and adjustable slats allows for customizing support based on body zones, increasing give in the shoulder and hip areas, and reducing lumbar pressure.
+If you have a rigid or fixed bed base, even the best mattress will only perform at 70% of its potential.
+Consider purchasing the bed base as an integral part of the bed system, not as a secondary accessory.

 👉 See our slatted bed bases